dotnet/csharplang/proposals/list-patterns.md

 Patterns at the start of the *list_pattern* — that are before the `..` *slice_pattern* if one is present, or all otherwise — are matched against the elements produced at the start of the enumeration.
 If the collection does not produce enough elements to get a value corresponding to a starting pattern, the match fails.
 So the *constant_pattern* `3` in `{ 1, 2, 3, .. }` doesn't match when the collection has fewer than 3 elements.
 Patterns at the end of the *list_pattern* (that are following the `..` *slice_pattern* if one is present) are matched against the elements produced at the end of the enumeration.
-If the collection does not produce enough elements to get values corresponding to the ending patterns, the *splice_pattern* does not match.
-So the *splice_pattern* in `{ 1, .., 3 }` doesn't match when the collection has fewer than 2 elements.
+If the collection does not produce enough elements to get values corresponding to the ending patterns, the *slice_pattern* does not match.
+So the *slice_pattern* in `{ 1, .., 3 }` doesn't match when the collection has fewer than 2 elements.
-A *list_pattern* without a *splice_pattern* only matches if the number of elements produced by complete enumeration and the number of patterns are equals.
+A *list_pattern* without a *slice_pattern* only matches if the number of elements produced by complete enumeration and the number of patterns are equals.
 So `{ _, _, _ }` only matches when the collection produces exactly 3 elements.

 Note that those implicit checks for number of elements in the collection are unaffected by the collection type being *countable*.
 So `{ _, _, _ }` will not make use of `Length` or `Count` even if one is available.